 - Evaluating any third-party services the company is considering using to store or process data.
 For instance, cloud computing services.

-- The Marketing Managers, Joanna Davis and Emma Davis, are responsible for:
+- The Marketing Managers, Joanna Rothfahl-Davis and Emma Davis, are responsible for:

 - Approving any data protection statements attached to communications such as emails and letters.